 A tsunami can occur at any state of the tide and even at low tide it will inundate coastal areas if the incoming waves surge high enough.
 Tsunamis may occur in large lakes.
 About 86% of all tsunamis result from so-called sea-quakes.

-The term "Tsunami" comes from the Japanese language meaning "Harbor wave" ("tsu", 津 = harbor and "nami", 波 = wave).
+The term "Tsunami" comes from the Japanese language meaning "Harbor wave" ("tsu", 津 = harbor) and wave ("nami", 波 = wave).

 Japanese term "tsunami" is used in both singular and plural.
 In English the plural form 'tsunamis' is frequently used.